woedev/testing/docs/cios.md

 ### Section II - Installing

-1. Copy the `apps` folder from the d2x-currentversion `.zip` to the root of your SD card or USB drive.
+1. Copy the `apps` folder from [d2x-currentversion.zip](https://github.com/wiidev/d2x-cios/releases/download/d2x-currentversion/d2x-currentversion.zip) to the root of your SD card or USB drive.
 2. Reinsert your SD card or USB drive into your console.
 3. Power on your console.
 4. Launch the Homebrew Channel.